emailbox/minimail_mobileapp/README.md

 1. (coming soon)
 1. Follow the instructions at https://github.com/emailbox/minimail_mobileapp_full (coming soon)

-> **Note:** Push Notifications don't work when building locally
+> **Note:** Push Notifications don't work when building locally.
+Working only on PhoneGap Build

 ## Server-side
 By default the basic minimail server is used.
 If you want to run your own server:
-1. Register as an emailbox developer (https://getemailbox.com/first)
 1. Follow instructions at repo: https://github.com/emailbox/minimail_nodeserver
 1. Change the value for `minimail_server` in `creds.json` in the mobile app to use your server (usually on heroku).
+Use SSL!

 ## App Todos
 - switch to Require.js, Component, Browserify, etc. (easier plugins)
+- Push Notifications
+- Camera and File Upload (emailbox file api)

 ## Build Todos:
 - Tests
-- Add instructions for Trigger.io Forge (easier builds)
+- auto-switch between local and build.phonegap builds (not commenting out scripts)
 - Build and test for iPhone

 ## Major Gotchas/Issues: